 Welcome to our newest addition to Student Pilot News, the Flight Maneuver Spotlight series.
 Here we'll highlight the various maneuvers you'll practice during your flight training and be expected to demonstrate during your private pilot checkride.
 We're going to kick things off with Steep Turns this week.

 The aviation job market has never been stronger.
 As an aspiring professional pilot, the opportunities are limitless.
 As a result, enrollment in collegiate aviation...

-Taking the time to thoroughly brief the weather before every flight will significantly decrease the odds that you'll inadvertently fly into IFR conditions as a VFR pilot.
+Taking the time to thoroughly brief the weather before every flight will significantly decrease the odds that you'll inadvertently fly into instrument conditions as a VFR pilot.
 This week's tip takes a look at the actions to take though if you do stumble into the clouds or an area of reduced visibility, to help you safely return to VFR conditions.

 Flying an airplane just above the stall speed in the slow flight configuration will teach you a lot about the handling characteristics and controllability at low speeds, which is a critical step in the development of your flying skills during flight training.